Who Actually Controls a Life Insurance Policy?

 ✅ B) The person who owns the policy

-The owner is the one with all the rights: they choose the beneficiaries, decide how long to keep the policy, and, with permanent insurance, can use the cash value.
+The owner controls a life insurance policy—not the insured, not the beneficiary, and not the insurance company.
+The owner holds all the rights: they name the beneficiaries, decide whether to keep or cancel the policy, and, with permanent insurance, can tap the cash value.

-Parents can own policies on their kids, business partners can own them on each other, and in some cases ownership can even be transferred.
+The insured and the owner are often the same person, but not always.
+Parents can own policies on their kids, business partners can own them on each other, and ownership can even be transferred to someone else.